IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-42.md

 oc get pod -n noi
 ```

-### Access Cloud Pak for Watson AIOps (CLI)
+### Access Cloud Pak for AIOps (CLI)

-If all of the pods for Cloud Pak for Watson AIOps are up and running, then you can log in to the Cloud Pak for Watson AIOps UI as follows.
+If all of the pods for Cloud Pak for AIOps are up and running, then you can log in to the Cloud Pak for AIOps UI as follows.

 Log in to the Red Hat OpenShift console, and then click the drop-down menu on the upper right.